kapicorp/kapitan/docs/external_dependencies.md

 It defaults to the value of the `KAPITAN_HELM_PATH` environment var or simply to `helm` if neither is set.
 You should specify only if you don't want the default behavior.

+`source` can be either the URL to a chart repository, or the URL to a chart on an OCI registry (supported since Helm 3.8.0).

 ### Usage

 ```yaml